s0riak/pi-led-control/README.md

   -p PORT, --port PORT  the port on which pi-led-control is served -c CONFIGPATH, --configPath CONFIGPATH
-                        the path to the config file to be used
+                        the path to the config file to be used -l LOGPATH, --logPath LOGPATH
+                        the path to the log folder to be used -fl {0,10,20,30,40,50}, --fileLogLevel {0,10,20,30,40,50}
+                        the log level for the logfile -cl {0,10,20,30,40,50}, --consoleLogLevel {0,10,20,30,40,50}
+                        the log level for the console -atc ACCESSLOGTOCONSOLE, --accessLogToConsole ACCESSLOGTOCONSOLE
+                        set to True to print access log entries to console

 The server is started locally and the UI can be accessed on http://localhost:9000 or the port specified.
+### Logging
+pi-led-control creates two log files: piledcontrol.log - logging all relevant information on state changes and errors to a rotating logfile (1 per day, keeping those of last week) and stdout piledcontrol_access - logging all requests and http error handled by pi-led-control to a rotating logfile (same rotation as for main log) and to stdout if ACCESSLOGTOCONSOLE is true

 ##Available programs